remscodes/ngx-testing-tools/website/docs/api/test-beds/component.md

 Creates a specific test bed for component.

-> Works for standalone and non-standalone components.
+> Works for standalone and non-standalone component.

 It returns a function to be used to wrap `it`'s callback and from which you access tools ([see below](#tools)).